 Are summer temps a risk to seniors?
 We’re not talking about extremes here.
 We’re talking about slight increases in temperature, that can cause elderly heat stress.

-We’re not talking about extremes here.
-We’re talking slight increases in temperature.
-A new study from the Harvard School of Public Health found that even a 1 degree Celsius increase, or 1.8 degrees Fahrenheit, in temperature during the summer can increase death rates for elderly people who have a chronic health condition.
+A recent study from the Harvard School of Public Health found that even a 1 degree Celsius increase, or 1.8 degrees Fahrenheit, in temperature during the summer can increase death rates for elderly people who have a chronic health condition.

-“The effect of temperature patterns on long-term mortality has not been clear to this point.
+Antonella Zanobetti, senior research scientist in the Department of Environmental Health at Harvard, said: “The effect of temperature patterns on long-term mortality has not been clear to this point.
 We found that, independent of heat waves, high day to day variability in summer temperatures shortens life expectancy.”

-The study shows that, generally, people adapt to the usual temperatures in their city; even in places with higher temperatures, like Miami.
+The study shows that people generally adapt to temperatures in their city, even in places with higher temperatures, like Miami.